 The solution to these challenges is the High Accuracy Detection and Exploitation System, or HADES.

-“It will possess speed, range, endurance-at-range, and altitude to overcome the physical challenges, without sacrificing the unique quality and capability of collection that airborne ISR provides to Army and joint force commanders around the world,” said Lt.
+“It will possess speed, range, endurance-at-range, and altitude for deep sensing, all culminating in its ability to overcome the physical challenges encountered by legacy airborne ISR aircraft, without sacrificing the unique quality and capability of collection that airborne ISR provides to Army and joint force commanders around the world,” said Lt.
 Col. Matt Paladino, ISR Task Force aerial chief for the Army Military Intelligence Staff.
 “With exceptional payload capacity, it will offer convergence options that occur on or off-board the aircraft to cover assured, denied, or degraded communication environments.”

 To help bridge the gap between decommissioning the old fleet and commissioning the new fleet, the ISR Task Force is using Aerial Technology Demonstrators, or ATD.
 ATDs are aircraft that Army is contracting as a service to test which airframes will work best for the mission requirements.